 Tips for Parents with College-Bound Teens

-Sending your teen off to college for the first time is a significant milestone for the entire family
+Sending your teen off to college is a significant milestone for the entire family.

 By Maureen Tillman, LCSW

 In addition to preparing them for the responsibilities that come with college and independence, parents should discuss how to manage distractions as well as expectations.

 Sure, there are indicators of success.
 However, many young adults who are expected to excel, fail miserably when they run into the many stressors that occur in college settings.

 College students who are accustomed to frequent monitoring at home are overwhelmed when they get on campus and often don’t seek help until it’s too late.
 What’s more, parents and their teenagers don’t always focus on sharpening the emotional skills that will serve them well in their new environment.

 Teens starting college need to develop self-awareness and what it takes for them to succeed in life — academically, emotionally, and socially — and how to make that happen.

 Evaluate how much monitoring and support your teen has from you and other adults.